-This is the first safety plan we have created of this kind, and we look forward to receiving feedback and improvement for future events.
+This is the first safety plan we have created of this kind, and we look forward to receiving feedback from event organisers on how to improve this resource for future events.
+You can get in touch by contacting us at game.on@ndreams.com.